kuriharaan/InputSystemWiki/Old-New-Input-System-Postmortem.md

 However, there wasn't the step *after* the prototype where you take a step back, take all that you have learnt, ask some hard questions, and progress to writing a production quality system.

+>For me, this is partly what InputSystemX is about.
+There's a ton of learnings that flowed out of the old new
+>input system in there (along with heavy input from Tom Baird and Matt Dalby).

 This leads me to the next point.

 ## Incorrect and/or harmful assumptions